LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 [www.binance.org](https://www.binance.org/en/create) or [testnet.binance.org](https://testnet.binance.org/en/create)
 and you can [get funds](https://www.binance.vision/tutorials/binance-dex-funding-your-testnet-account) for the testnet.

-The module requires python 3.6.1 or above, as it depends on pythons latest asyncio features for asynchronous/concurrent processing.
+The module requires Python 3.6.1 or above, as it depends on Pythons latest asyncio features for asynchronous/concurrent processing.
 The current dependencies are listed [here](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api/blob/master/requirements.txt).